AU-BCE-EE/ALFAM2-data/README.md

 See the `Data handling tips` below for more information on working with the data.

 # Citations
-Please use the data included in an official [release](https://github.com/sashahafner/ALFAM2-data/releases) and note the version number used.
+Please use the data included in an official [release](https://github.com/sashahafner/ALFAM2-data/releases) and **note the version number used** in any citation.
-A dataset digital object identifier (doi) is in the works.
-For now, it is possible to cite [this paper](https://doi.org/10.1016/j.agrformet.2017.11.027), list this GitHub URL, and mention the release version number.
+In papers or reports, authors can cite [this paper](https://doi.org/10.1016/j.agrformet.2017.11.027), list this GitHub URL, and mention the release version number.

 # References
 For a description of the dataset, see this paper: <https://doi.org/10.1016/j.agrformet.2017.11.027>.
 For the ALFAM2 model for ammonia emission, with parameter estimation based on the ALFAM2 dataset, see this paper: <https://doi.org/10.1016/j.agrformet.2017.11.027>.